drigberg/taskmaster/README.md

 - `docker-compose exec app npm run db-setup-dev`: create and fill database tables
     - You'll need to run this every time you restart the app, as the local database does not persist after being shut down.
     - NOTE: This command must be run from a separate tab while the app is running!

-## Summary
-This app is for tracking recurring chores!

 ## Notes
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).